 in Los Angeles

 Finally, the incision is closed and healing is allowed to take place.
-Depending on your individual needs, the bone usually will be allowed to develop for about six to 8 months before implants can be placed.
-In some cases, the implant can be placed at the same time the ridge is enhanced.
+Depending on your individual needs, the bone usually will be allowed to develop for about nine to 12 months before implants can be placed.
+After the implants are placed, an additional healing period is required.
+In some cases, the implant can be placed at the same time the sinus is augmented.

-Ridge modification/Bone Graft has been shown to greatly improve appearance and increase your chances for successful implants that can last for years to come.
-Ridge modification/Bone Graft can enhance your restorative success both aesthetically and functionally.
+Undergoing sinus lift surgery has been shown to greatly increase your chances for successful implants that can last for years to come.
+Many patients experience minimal discomfort during this procedure.